 Chocolate VS Coffee: The Benefits, Similarities & Differences – 80Noir Ultra

-Northallerton, United Kingdom, July 25, 2023 (GLOBE NEWSWIRE) -- 80Noir Ultra, is an innovative dark chocolate brand that is passionate about making premium quality dark chocolate affordable and accessible, has released an article discussing the benefits, similarities and differences of replacing a morning cup of coffee with hot chocolate mini dark chocolate bars.
+Northallerton, United Kingdom – 80Noir Ultra, is an innovative dark chocolate brand that is passionate about making premium quality dark chocolate affordable and accessible, has released an article discussing the benefits, similarities and differences of replacing a morning cup of coffee with hot chocolate mini dark chocolate bars.

 The brand is vegan-friendly, gluten-free, palm oil free and prioritises the health benefits of dark chocolate by ensuring its range of 80.3% dark chocolate bars, hot chocolate beads, Corporate chocolate gifts and training bars are naturally packed full of antioxidants, minerals, and vitamins that helps improve our mental and physical well being every day.